raspberrypilearning/from-me-to-you/en/step_4.md

 ## Choose a theme
-You're going to be making a card to share with someone.
+You're going to be making a digital card to share with someone.
 You need to decide who your card will be for and pick a theme that they will like.
 The choice is yours.

 --- task ---
 Create a new Scratch project to start trying out your ideas.